The Ultimate Push Day Workout Guide + 7 Best Exercises

 3. Leg muscles (Quads, hamstrings, and calves)

 Each group is trained on separate days, with a focus on both strength as well as muscle mass.
-This type of training allows you to hit each muscle group with maximum intensity and frequency and can be done as a 3 or 6 day per week workout, as long as you take the time to recover in between sessions.
+This type of training allows you to hit each muscle group with maximum intensity and frequency and can be done as a 3 or 6 day per week workout, as long as you take the time to recover in between sessions for some serious muscle growth.

 In this article, we'll give you a step-by-step guide to doing a proper push day workout, as well as 7 of the most effective push exercises that you can do to build quality muscle mass in you chest, shoulders, and triceps.
 So if you're ready to get started, let's go!